jaem-seo/KSTAR_tokamak_simulator/README.md

 ```

 # Try it out
-- Open the GUI.
-It might take a bit.
+- Open the GUI by typing below.
+It might take a bit depending on your environment.
 ```
 python kstar_simulator_v0.py
 ```